gilless429/crescent/readme.md

 ```

 Multiple tools are also deployed via snakemake wrappers as CRESCENT is launched, requiring a working conda installation but no further step by the user than to include '--use-conda' in the snakemake command.
+Some older systems might run into trouble with multiqc's latest versions.
+If multiqc specifically fails when running the pipeline then specifying that version 1.13 should be installed by replacing the line containing it in env_crescent.yaml with the following should solve the problem:
+`  - multiqc`

 If you intend to use CRESCENT via executors such as an HPC scheduler like slurm or lsf, you need to install the corresponding plugin as well: